LexLuengas/openapi-refactorer/README.md

 ## Contributing

 I'm open for ideas to make OpenAPI Refactorer better.
-Just send a pull request or open an issue (especially it's more involved).
+Just send a pull request or open an issue (especially if it's more involved).

 ## License
 [MIT](LICENSE) © 2019 Alexis Luengas